-Joining a gym can be intimidating for first-timers.
+Joining the gym can be intimidating for first-timers.
 It can often feel overwhelming not knowing what the different machines, weights and stations are for, and it is common for people not to ask for help or advice due to feeling embarrassed or for fear of ‘looking silly’.

 While the majority of good gyms will be sure to give you a tour of the facilities, introducing you to machines you might not be familiar with, and generally answering any questions or concerns you have, it is a good idea to have a basic idea of the kind of equipment you can expect to find – especially if you’re new to exercise, cardio or weight-training.